waxlab/lupe/README.md

 `ln -sf /your/proj/dir/bin/main.lua /usr/local/bin/yourproj`

-Now, when you run `yourproj` from anywhere on your system it will correctly execute the `main.lua` file resolving all the inner dependencies of your Atmos folder.
+Now, when you run `yourproj` from anywhere on your system it will correctly execute the `main.lua` file resolving all the inner dependencies of your Lupe folder.

-Creating more than one Lua executable script inside Atmos
+Creating more than one Lua executable script inside Lupe
 ---------------------------------------------------------

-You can add multiple Lua executable scripts inside the `./bin` folder under your atmos project.
-They just need to be executable (with `chmod +x`) and has the hasbang on the first line like `#!/usr/bin/env atmos`.
+You can add multiple Lua executable scripts inside the `./bin` folder under your lupe project.
+They just need to be executable (with `chmod +x`) and has the hasbang on the first line like `#!/usr/bin/env lupe`.

 Why don't use only Luarocks?